gviau/sketch-3d/README.md

 * OISDIR : Points at the base of your OIS directory

 ### Linux
 On Linux, you also need the libx11 library on top of all the other libraries.
+You also have to install CMake.
 All the libraries can be installed via apt-get
 ```
+sudo apt-get install cmake
 sudo apt-get install libassimp-dev
 sudo apt-get install libboost-all-dev
 sudo apt-get install libfreeimage-dev